Stretching is highly beneficial for everyone

 Stretching may help you in many different ways

-Research has shown that stretching can help improve flexibility and as a result the range of motion of your joints.
+Research has shown that stretching can help improve flexibility, and as a result it improves the range of motion of your joints.
 Better flexibility may:

 - Improve your performance in physical activities and sports